-Final Sanding To Neaten the Edges
+Final Sanding to Neaten the Edges

 When your box is dry, use fine grit sandpaper (220 or higher) and a square sanding block to neaten the edges of your box at the glued joins.
 The rabbets you cut should help to keep your box square, but you will still need to sand to make sure all the edges are even.
-You can see the rabbit joints on the end of the box in the photo above.
-After this practise run, try making a box with the rabbets on the base and the sides, to make a stronger, neater box for a window box.
+You can see the rabbit joints at the end of the box in the photo above.
+After this practice run, try making a box with the rabbets on the base and the sides, to make a stronger, neater box for a window box.
 Don't expect your first attempt to be perfect.
 This is an easy way to make better wood joins than the butt joins commonly found in miniature furniture kits, but you need to get used to working with wood files.

 You can finish your box with a clear finish at this stage, or attach paper fruit crate labels or shop decals to the box and add a clear coat over them when they are dry.Continue to 10 of 10 below.

 Adding a Crackle Finish to a Dolls House Crate or Window Box

 To add a crackle finish to my dollhouse window box we used Ranger Distress Crackle paints

 This paint is available in several colors, including white and metallics.
 It goes on very thick.
 For miniature crackles you may need to thin it a bit with water.
 If you want a color showing through the crackle, paint the crate with acrylic paint in your chosen color and allow it to dry completely before applying the crackly paint.
 The miniature crackle paint can be lightly sanded to further the weathering effect, but when you have the look you want, you may want to apply a clear matte or satin glaze over the crackle to help hold it in place.
 Otherwise handling may cause your paint to wear more than you wish.